h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - Environment: the environment the model was deployed to either dev or prod
     - Deployed: the date and time that this model was deployed at
     - State: the condition of this model
-    - Alerts: info, warning, errors or other alerts associated with this model deployment
+    - Alerts: info, warning, errors, or other alerts associated with this model deployment
     - Actions: the supported actions that can be performed on this model deployment

 3\.
 In the **Deployments** table, click on **Actions** for **hydraulic_model_1**, then click on **More details**.